harshas-repo/cyberbat/README.md

 ## Working :

 A mesh of network of edge devices like Raspberrypi 4 B with multiple microphones connected to it are deployed across the industrial site.
-The sound picked up by the microphones is further analysed and optmised for the detection of the anomoly based on the sound of the machine.
+The sound picked up by the microphones is further analysed and optmised for the detection of the anomoly based on the sound made by the machine.
 The continuous sound processing is done and sound captured by one microphone will be transferred to the neighbouring nodes in the mesh for federated learning.
 We used MFCC for feature extraction and XGBoost for modeling and acheived 100% accuracy for the given dataset MIMII.